Generative Flows with Invertible Attentions: Introduction

-In this paper, we propose an invertible attention mechanism that can model long-range dependencies and can be introduced at any position of the flow-based models (along the entire flow feature maps, see Fig.\ref{fig:concept} (c)).
-The key idea is to leverage our check-board masking strategy for the two-split generation, with which the attention weights and the attention input representation can be administered separately.
-Such a computation strategy can make the attention modules invertible and the corresponding Jacobian determinants tractable and hence, can be integrated seamlessly into any flow models.
-Notably, we exploit two different invertible attention mechanisms to encode the first- and second-order long-term correlations respectively in the context of flow feature maps.
-The two proposed attention mechanisms are 1) \textit{invertible map-based (iMap) attention} that explicitly models the first-order correlations among the flow feature maps, 2) \textit{invertible scaled dot-product (iSDP) attention} that explicitly models the second-order long-range interactions among distant positions in the attention dimension.
-Since the two attention modules explicitly model the dependencies of flow features maps, it further enhances a flow-based model's ability to represent the long-term dependencies.
-To show the competence of our approach, we evaluated the introduced attention models in the context of both unconditional and conditional flow-based generative models for image generation, image super-resolution and image translation tasks.
-Statistical performances clearly demonstrate the benefit of our method.
+In this paper, we propose invertible attentions for flow (AttnFlow) models to reliably and efficiently model network data dependencies that can be introduced at any positions of the flow-based models (along the entire flow feature maps, see Fig.\ref{fig:concept}(c)).
+The key idea is to exploit a masked attention learning scheme to allow for intertible attention learning for normalizing flow based generative models.
+In addition, the proposed masked attention scheme facilitates tractable Jacobian determinants and hence can be integrated seamlessly into any generative flow models.
+Particularly, we exploit two different invertible attention mechanisms to encode the various types of correlations respectively on the flow feature maps.
+The two proposed attention mechanisms are \textit{\textbf{(i)} invertible map-based (iMap) attention} that directly models the importance of each position in the attention dimension of the flow feature maps, \textit{\textbf{(ii)} invertible transformer-based (iTrans) attention} that explicitly models the second-order interactions among distant positions in the attention dimension.
+Since the proposed two invertible attention modules explicitly model the dependencies of flow feature maps, it further enhances a flow-based model's efficiency to represent the deep network dependencies.
+To show the superiority of our approach, we evaluated the introduced attention models in the context of both unconditional and conditional normalizing flow-based generative models for multiple image synthesis tasks.